scottgall/Fridge-Forager/README.md

 Javascript, Jquery, AJAX, Materialize, Firebase, and two different API's provided by Yummly.com

 # Paths for future development
--Additional search parameters (max prep/cook time, course, cuisine, etc...)
+-Additional search parameters (max prep/cook time, course, cuisine, etc...).<br/>
--Using the data stored in firebase to display most popular recipes and recently viewed recipes.
+-Using the data stored in firebase to display most popular recipes and recently viewed recipes.<br/>
--Adding authentication to display active user’s most popular recipes and recently viewed recipes.
+-Adding authentication to display active user’s most popular recipes and recently viewed recipes.<br/>
--Functionality for adding recipes to a ‘favorites’ section, which would be displayed when a user signs in.
+-Functionality for adding recipes to a ‘favorites’ section, which would be displayed when a user signs in.<br/>
--Creating public user profiles, so users can follow what other’s have favorited or rated specific recipes.
+-Creating public user profiles, so users can follow what other’s have favorited or rated specific recipes.<br/>
--Because the Get Recipe API doesn’t give us cooking instructions, functionality to scrape the full recipe page to get & display those functions.
+-Because the Get Recipe API doesn’t give us cooking instructions, functionality to scrape the full recipe page to get & display those functions.<br/>
--Functionality to add ingredients to a shopping list, which creates a prime-pantry or other service’s online grocery cart.
+-Functionality to add ingredients to a shopping list, which creates a prime-pantry or other service’s online grocery cart.<br/>
 -Utilizing the nutritional stats in accordance with other API’s like MyFitnessPal to calculate daily allowances/intake.

 # You can view the web page at: